ccallawa/alyvix_doc/test_case_building/editor_interface_overview.rst

 * **Open:**  Throw away the current test case, replacing it with one chosen in the file dialog.
 * **Save:**  Save the current test case with its existing filename, overwriting the previous version.
 * **Save As:**  Create a copy of the current test case under a new file name.
-* **Exit:**  Exit Alyvix Editor.
+* **Exit:**  Close Alyvix Editor.
 Be sure to save the currently open test case before selecting this action as you will not be asked to confirm.